Division of Debt Lawyers in Chicago

 A couple can accumulate a lot of things during the course of their marriage.
 This includes children, friends, memories, property, and debt.
 When a couple divorces, dividing up debt is every bit as important as the division of property and the custody of children.

-The division of debt can be a complicated phase of the divorce process.
-It often leads to one or both spouses feeling that they've been saddled by more debt than they should owe.
+The division of debt can be a complicated, and sometimes contentious, phase of the divorce process.
+It often leads to one or both spouses feeling that they've been saddled with more debt than they should owe.
 You have the right to receive a fair divorce settlement as you transition and begin to rebuild your life.
 It’s important to hire an experienced family law attorney to represent you throughout your divorce proceedings.

 Call our Chicago divorce debt division lawyers at (312) 322-2915 for a consultation.

-Every individual case is different, but the following types of debt can typically be divided up between divorcing couples:
+Debt is a difficult topic to broach, especially if your relationship with your spouse has deteriorated.
+Because every individual case is different, we can’t say exactly what debt will be split in the divorce proceedings, but the following types of debt can typically be divided up between divorcing couples:

-The courts assign debt based several factors, including your personal financial situation, and your future earning potential, compared to that of your ex partner.
+The courts assign debt based on several factors, including your personal financial situation, and your future earning potential, compared to that of your ex-partner.
 This sometimes results in one spouse being assigned outstanding debt that they didn’t actually have anything to do with.

-For instance, if you earn significantly more money than your ex spouse, you may be assigned debt from loans and credit cards that aren't even in your name.
-Also, even if the court assigned a certain debt to your ex spouse, banks and other loaning institutions can take collection action against you if you were ever a co-signer and your former partner doesn't make payments.
+For instance, if you earn significantly more money than your ex-spouse, you may be assigned debt from loans and credit cards that aren't even in your name.
+On top of that, even if the court assigned a certain debt to your ex-spouse, banks and other loaning institutions can take collection action against you if you were ever a co-signer and your former partner doesn't make payments.

 Divorce settlements are considered private contracts and they DO NOT protect you from credit institutions seeking to enforce the terms of their contract with you.